gear-foundation/gear-wiki/docs/examples/gft-20.md

 These tokenized assets are known as fungible tokens as all instances of a given ERC-20 token are the same and they can be used interchangeably.
 A token that is unique and can not be interchangeable is known as a Non Fungible Token.

-Gear provides native implementaion of fungible token (gFT) described in this article.
+Gear provides native implementation of fungible token (gFT) described in this article.
 It explains the programming interface, data structure, basic functions and explains their purpose.
 It can be used as is or modified to suit your own scenarios.
 Anyone can easily create their own application and run it on the Gear Network.
 The source code is available on [GitHub](https://github.com/gear-dapps/sharded-fungible-token).

 The implementation of fungible token includes the following contracts:
 - The `master` fungible token that serves as a proxy program that redirects the message to the logic contract;